bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - What process do you follow to identify potential risks in a project?
 Can you provide an example of a risk you identified early and how it impacted the project?
 - How do you prioritize risks once they are identified?
 What criteria do you use?

-### Understanding the project roadmap
+#### Understanding the project roadmap

 A well-defined project roadmap is essential for managing timelines, resources, and expectations.
 It provides a clear path to follow and helps in tracking progress.

+##### Define the project milestones

+Defining project milestones helps break down the project into manageable phases, each with specific goals and deliverables.

+- **Break down the project into milestones:** Divide the project into distinct phases or milestones.
+Set clear goals and deliverables for each phase.
+This makes it easier to manage and track progress.
+- **Schedule milestone reviews:** Schedule regular reviews to assess progress and make adjustments as needed.
+Use these reviews to ensure alignment with project objectives and timelines.

+Tips and techniques:

+- **Milestone celebration:** Celebrate achieving milestones with the team to boost morale and maintain momentum.
+Even small recognitions can have a big impact on team motivation.

+Questions to reflect:

+- Describe a project where regular milestone reviews significantly impacted its success.
+What were the key factors in these reviews?
+- How do you handle situations where a milestone is not met?
+What steps do you take to get the project back on track?

-#### Develop project timeline
+##### Develop a project timeline

 Developing a project timeline involves creating a detailed schedule that includes all key milestones and deadlines, allowing for effective time management.

-- **Create a detailed schedule:** Draft a comprehensive timeline that includes key milestones and deadlines.
+- **Create a detailed timeline:** Draft a comprehensive timeline that includes key milestones and deadlines.
 Incorporate buffer time for unexpected challenges.
 Use project management tools to visualize and track this timeline.
 - **Set realistic deadlines:** Ensure that all deadlines are achievable and agreed upon by the project team and stakeholders.
 Factor in potential delays and plan accordingly to avoid unrealistic expectations.

 Tips and techniques: